hexxt-git/hexxt/README.md

 welcome to my github profile

-I'm 9EED
+I'm Zeghdani Salah Eddine (aka 9EED)

-currently a highschool senior.
+currently a computer science major.

-I do HTML, CSS, JavaScript, Godot, Python and a little c++..
+I write in HTML, CSS, JavaScript, Godot, Python and C..

+I make websites/web-apps, desktop apps and games from scratch, and server apps.

 I will be putting anything interesting i make in here.